doctorfree/MirrorImages/README.md

 It is possible to configure your system so that those directories reside on a larger external drive if necessary.

-#### Removal
+### Debian based Linux systems removal

-To remove/uninstall the MirrorImages packages execute the commands:
+To remove/uninstall the MirrorImages packages on Debian based systems, execute the commands:

 ```bash
 sudo apt remove artists-portrait